 Selecting an Ultrasonic Dental Instrument Cleaner for Your Practice

 Several points must be considered when you select your dental ultrasonic cleaner.
-Here we present a brief summary.
+Here we present a brief summary followed by other equipment options.

-- Cleaning Tank Capacity.
 The internal dimensions of the tank are important, but more critical are the dimensions of the mesh basket that holds your instruments.
 Basket dimensions are slightly smaller than tank dimensions.
-Keep in mind that to be effectively cleaned parts must be completely immersed*.
+Instruments must be completely immersed and should not be in contact with each other.

 Further useful functions